Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0-preview/signing-in-service-principal.md

 This example describes how you can use a Service Principal to connect to your directory from within PowerShell.
 You would use this approach if you wanted to run an unattended script, as from Windows Scheduled tasks.

-To enable this, we need to perform several steps.
+To enable this, several steps must be performed.

 ## Sign in to Azure AD PowerShell with an admin account